> Christian Sites to Visit in Israel > Paul’s prison in Caesarea?

-In the first century CE King Herod designed a promontory palace, at a daring location on a cliff above the sea.
+In the first century CE, King Herod designed a promontory palace on a daring cliff above the sea.
 At its eastern end, two inscriptions were uncovered, suggesting the location of a local police force and prison.
-The Book of Acts records Paul being held in Herod’s praetorium for the years, before sent to Rome.
-Some shcolars suggest it may have been at Herdo’s palace eastern wing.
+The Book of Acts records Paul being held in Herod’s praetorium for years before being sent to Rome.
+Some inscriptions suggest it may have been in Herdo’s palace’s eastern wing.

 Where was Paul’s Prison in Caesarea?

-The book of Acts records the spread of Christianity and the formation of the early Christian church.
-Perhaps the most influential figure in spreading and formulating the Christian faith is Saul from Tarsus.
-Known as Paul, (or Saint Paul), Saul first appears as a persecutor of Christians, but after a miraculous event, he becomes Jesus’ biggest advocate.
-Spreading the Christian message in Jerusalem he quickly finds himself in custody, and eventually sent to Rome, for trial.
-When he is brought to Caesarea, to be sent to Rome by boat, the book of Acts records him being placed in Herod’s Praetorium in Caesarea.
-Praetorium originally designated the general’s tent in a Roman encampment.
+The Book of Acts records the spread of Christianity and the formation of the early Christian church.
+The most influential figure in spreading and formulating the Christian faith is Saul from Tarsus.
+Known as Paul (or Saint Paul), Saul first appears as a persecutor of Christians, but after a miraculous event, he becomes Jesus’ most prominent advocate.
+Spreading the Christian message in Jerusalem, he quickly finds himself in custody and is eventually sent to Rome for trial.
+When he is brought to Caesarea to be sent to Rome by boat, the Book of Acts records him being placed in Herod’s Praetorium in Caesarea.
+Praetorium initially designated the general’s tent in a Roman encampment.
 It gradually became known also to mark the governor’s office.
 The trial of Jesus, for example, was held in the praetorium of Jerusalem.

-There is no contemporary historical source indicating if and where there was a Praetorium in Caesarea in the first century CE.
-But it does make sense to suggest the Roman governor was simply residing in the Herod’s former palace.
-Supportive evidence to this possibility is the fact that near the entrance to Herod’s palace two inscription were recorded.
-Both were suggesting the presence of a policing forces at this area (CVSTODIARVM and FRVMENTARII).
-Furthermore, in the northern wing of the Palace a hall was uncovered with an heating system beneath the floor.
+No contemporary historical source indicates if and where there was a Praetorium in Caesarea in the first century CE.
+But it makes sense to suggest the Roman governor resided in the Herod’s former palace.
+Supportive evidence of this possibility is that two inscriptions were recorded near the entrance to Herod’s palace.
+Both suggested the presence of policing forces in this area (CVSTODIARVM and FRVMENTARII).
+Furthermore, in the northern wing of the Palace, a hall with a heating system was uncovered beneath the floor.

-Perhaps this is where Paul was imprisoned and occasionally appeared to the Governor?.
+This may be where Paul was imprisoned and occasionally appeared to the Governor.
 There is no proof for this, but it is a plausible possibility.

 A visit to the possible prison site of Paul in Caesarea can be combined with a day tour of Caesarea and other sites in its vicinity.